shh-dlce/qmss-2016/relational_databases/02-csv-data.md

 > The 2014 edition includes 2155 inventories that contain 2160 segment types found in 1672 distinct languages.

-Note that this data file separates values in rows by a tab `\t`, which is a common variant of delimiter-separated values.

-From the [PHOIBLE site](http://phoible.org/contributors/UPSID) we learn that
+From the [PHOIBLE site](http://phoible.org/contributors/UPSID) we also learn that

 > UPSID inventories contain no descriptions of tone.

-thus, these inventories must be ignored when analyzing the distribution of tone languages.
+Thus, these inventories must be ignored when analyzing the distribution of tone languages.
 (Erroneously including UPSID inventories does have an impact on the analysis as can be gleaned from
 [this commit](https://github.com/shh-dlce/qmss-2016/commit/7cf7976d92db675d95dac6412c2a80a8edee6137).)